 Crews will work overnight and into Friday to restore power

 BINGHAMTON, New York — August 27, 2020, 10:30 p.m. — NYSEG, a subsidiary of AVANGRID Inc., is responding after severe thunderstorms and strong wind gusts disrupted service to customers across the state.
-Currently, approximately 8,000 customers are without power statewide, including 2,198 customers in the company’s Brewster division, which includes Dutchess, Putnam and Westchester counties.
+Currently, 1,418 of the approximately 20,000 affected customers in the company’s Binghamton division, which includes Broome, Chenango and Tioga counties are without power.

 NYSEG will continue to provide updates throughout the event to the general public on the company’s social media channels (Facebook and Twitter).
 The company also offers customers the following reminders to prepare for the storm and stay safe if power outages do occur.